Example-Driven Intent Prediction with Observers: Analysis

 \subsection{Observers Probing Experiment}

 We hypothesized that by disentangling the attention in BERT-based models, the observers would avoid the dilution of representations (which occurs because words attend to a meaningless \textit{[CLS]} token) and therefore better capture the semantics of the input.
 We validate this hypothesis through the experimental evidence presented in Table \ref{intent-transfer-table} wherein the use of observers results in a significant performance improvement on unseen intents.
-To further demonstrate that observers better capture the semantics of an input, we carry out a probing experiment using the \textit{word-content} task of \citet{conneau-etal-2018-cram}.
+To demonstrate that observers better capture the semantics of an input, we carry out a probing experiment using the \textit{word-content} task of \citet{conneau-etal-2018-cram}.

 We generate a latent representation of each utterance using models \textbf{with} and \textbf{without} observers.
 We then train a classifier layer on top of the frozen representations to reproduce the words of the input.
-Similarly to \citet{conneau-etal-2018-cram}, we avoid using the entire vocabulary for this probing experiment and instead use only the most frequent 1000 words for each dataset.
+Similar to \citet{conneau-etal-2018-cram}, we avoid using the entire vocabulary for this probing experiment and instead use only the most frequent 1000 words for each dataset.
+With infrequent words, there would be uncertainty about whether the performance difference is a consequence of (1) the semantic content of the representation or (2) the quality of the probing model.
+Since we are concerned with measuring the former, we only consider the most frequent words to mitigate the effect of latter.
 Table \ref{observers-experiment} shows the micro-averaged F-1 score for the task of reproducing the words in the utterance, given the different latent representations.

 A latent representation that better captures the semantics of the input utterance, will be better able to reproduce the specific words of the utterance.
-The results in Table \ref{observers-experiment} show that the use of observers results in latent representations that better facilitate the prediction of the input words (\textbf{+1.50}).
+The results in Table \ref{observers-experiment} show that the use of observers results in latent representations that better facilitate the prediction of the input words (\textbf{+1.50} or \textbf{5\%} relative improvement).
 These results further validate the hypothesis that the use of observers results in better latent representations.